maswiebe/maswiebe.github.io/_posts/2024-07-31-perfsub_vacancychain.md

 <!-- need $$ for inline math on kramdown (?), even though it renders as equations here -->
 Let $$x_{1}$$ = Old apartments, $$x_{2}$$ = New apartments.
 Let $$x_{i,j}$$ be quantity demanded for consumer $$i$$ of good $$j$$.
+Given perfect substitutes utility, we can derive the demand functions with the threshold defined by equating the marginal rate of substitution with the price ratio.

 $$
 \begin{aligned}